Yuffster/Eve.js/README.md

 Tests may be run from the command line with `./run_tests.sh`.  ([PhantomJS](http://phantomjs.org/) required.)

+## Development Community

+Questions?
+Comments?
+Feel free to visit us in #Eve.js on Freenode.

 ## Three Simple Methods

 The vast majority of the power of Eve.js can be unlocked by chaining together three simple methods: scope, find, and listen: